jason-neal/eniric/docs/source/Basic-usage.rst

    # Perfect telluric correction mask.
    rv3 = rv_precision(wavelength, flux, mask=atm.transmission**2)

-...

-As the presence of absorption lines in Earth's atmosphere blocks affects the spectral precision.
+The presence of absorption lines in Earth's atmosphere affects the spectral precision.
 There are two options to handle this.
 Complete masking of telluric lines within 30 km/s, reduction in spectral variance by the transmission spectrum.

 Weight Masking
 ~~~~~~~~~~~~~~

 Three cases:

 * all 1's
 * 1s and 0s
 * Transmission spectrum
-  The masking function is squared which only affects the 3rd option, If you want to alter the weigths in a specific way you will need to account for this when deriving the mask.
+  The masking function is squared which only affects the 3rd option, If you want to alter the weights in a specific way you will need to account for this when deriving the mask.

+Explanation of output file